-Psychologist licenses and Psychological Assistant registrations expire on July 31 of odd years (e.g., 2017, 2019).
+Psychologist licenses and Psychological Assistant registrations expire on July 31 of odd years (e.g., 2019, 2021).

-In addition to completing the renewal application, Psychologist Assistants must arrange for their supervising Psychologist(s) to submit a Supervision Report for Psychological Assistants Registration Renewal (Section 9.6 of the Rules and Regulations).
+In addition to completing the renewal application, Psychologist Assistants must arrange for their supervising Psychologist(s) to submit a Supervision Report for Psychological Assistants Registration Renewal form(Section 9.6 of the Rules and Regulations).
 The Psychological Assistant’s registration will not be renewed until the Board office receives all supervisory reports.

 For information about CE requirements and audits, click on the Continuing Education and Audit Information webpage or see Section 10.0 of the Board’s Rules and Regulations.
 After the renewal, a percentage of licensees/registrants will be randomly selected for audit of their CE.